xtagon/awesome-battlesnake/README.md

 - [Mojave by smallsco](https://github.com/smallsco/mojave) (A Battlesnake app for Windows/Mac/Linux supporting simultaneous play of snakes from 2017 and up, human players, built-in opponents, and more!)
 - [Snek-Spec by mike-anderson](https://github.com/mike-anderson/snek-spec) (Generates boards from ASCII plain text mockups, designed to be used in typescript spec testing or as a standalone command line tool)
 - [Stats Tracker](https://lajeunesse.dev:3000/login) (Dashboard to follow your snake rating throughout time.
 Username/password: tester)
+- [Game Simulator by penelopezone](https://github.com/penelopezone/battlesnake-game-types/) (A Rust crate to represent game types in the game of battlesnake)

 ## Tutorials